kwasplen/starter-hugo-research-group/content/_index.md

         Tour item on menu and slide show could be customized.
         Slide show could also be used for the sample projects from each campus.
         Correct contact information would be provided.
+        Will continue to flesh out (on my own time) if of interest.
+        Will add recent Elmore and company SCIPE PDF to publications, for instance.
+        The web address would be "changed" to something nicer.
     design:
       columns: '1'
       spacing: